nathan-parkinson/linq2db.include/README.md

 ## License

-This project is licensed under the MIT License - see the [MIT-LICENSE.md](MIT-LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details